bitprj/curriculum/Module4.1_Intro_to_Data_Structures_and_Algos/activities/Act2_HashTables/Checkpoint_7.md

+# Name
-### Name: The process of inserting a new key through Open Addressing and Separate Chaining ###
+The process of inserting a new key through Open Addressing and Separate Chaining ###

+ # Instruction
- ### Instruction: Explain the process of inserting a new key through Open Addressing and Separate chaining.
+ Explain the process of inserting a new key through Open Addressing and Separate chaining.
 How are they different?
-What causes collisions, and how do these methods prevent them?###
+What causes collisions, and how do these methods prevent them?

+ # Type
- ### Type: Short Answer ###
+ Short Answer